shahkabir1/shahkabir1/README.md

 ### Hi there, I'm Shah 👋

-- 🌱 I’m currently working with Django, PyTorch, TensorFlow, React Native, and C.
+- 🌱 I’m currently working on a bot application.
 - 📫 Feel free to email me at shahjkabir1@gmail.com